 Eligibility to work in the UK

 Application forms will be sent to candidates at interview stage (along with the notes on how to fill in the form/what documentation is required).
 Candidates are asked to bring these to interview so that copies of documents can be taken.
-Please ensure that the CRB forms and documents are then forwarded onto the recruitment team If you are unsure about how to deal with the forms or require assistance with this – please contact us.
+Please ensure that the DBS forms and documents are then forwarded onto the recruitment team If you are unsure about how to deal with the forms or require assistance with this – please contact us.

 Methods of Assessment